sarangjo/sarangjo.github.io/content/pages/tech/windows/index.md

   - Windows Subsystem for Linux (see below)
   - Cygwin (see below)
   - MSYS2 (see below)

+Note that the actual EXE for each source above may be shared.

+# Shell program

+**Definition**: A native Windows graphical program using which a

 Assists with building of native Windows applications using MinGW-w64